8 inch floppy disks

 Just imagining what else was there to come, the future looked full of possibility and my head was running rampant with ideas.

 I have been working with web things and engineering teams since then.
-This story continues in a page about my work, where I cover 1999 to present day.
+This story continues in a page about my work as a software engineer, where I cover 1999 to present day.

 I'll soon write a continuation for the personal track as well.
 I am enjoying the exercise.